vanithadmr/Amazon_Music_Clustering/README.md

-Here  we can see after 3 there is no sharp decrease.
-K = 3 is the optimal cluster METHODOLOGY  ⚓:
+After 3 there is no sharp decrease.
+K = 3 is the optimal cluster

+METHODOLOGY  ⚓:
         KMeans, DBSCAN, Hierarchical (Aggolomerative) KMeans Clustering 👍: